 sa ghosho dhaartaraastraanaam hrdayaani vyadaarayat nabhas cha prthiviim chaiva tumulo bhyanunaadayan (SBG 1:19)

-That fierce roaring sounds made by the conch shells reverberated across the earth and the heavens and rent the hearts of the sons of Dhrtarastra.
+Those fierce roaring sounds made by the conch shells reverberated across the earth and the heavens, and rent the hearts of the sons of Dhrtarastra.

 There is nothing much mentioned about the sounds produced by the conch shells of Bhishma or anyone else from the other side.
 However, the heart shattering sounds (hrdayaani vyadaarayat) made by the conch shells of the Pandavas are mentioned in this verse.
 The supreme confidence of the Pandavas was due to the presence of the Supreme Bhagavan Krishna along with them.
 He who surrenders before Bhagavan has absolutely nothing to fear.